* Dr. Ralph is currently only accepting new clients for testing and evaluations. She cannot take on new clients for therapy at this time. *

-Research on treatment for children with disruptive behavior has shown that parents are a crucial part of the therapy process.
-With expert guidance, parents can learn how to structure the home environment and manage the child’s behavior in the moment.
-Furthermore, she works closely with parents to identify the obstacles that keep them from experiencing more satisfying relationships with their child.
+Research on treatment for children with behavioral issues has shown that parents need to be an integral part of the therapy process.
+With expert guidance, parents can learn how to structure the home environment and encourage prosocial behaviors.
+The therapy process involves working closely with parents to identify the obstacles that get in the way of experiencing more satisfying relationships with their child.

 - feel less stress about parenting

 - see your child work more collaboratively with you